header.GIF (7226 bytes)

 I make it a point to capture good audio.
 Whether the facility has a sound system that I can plug into or not, I always make sure you can hear the audio clearly and comfortably with the use of several strategically placed wireless and telephoto microphones, which are then mixed down in the editing process to give you the best possible sound.

 Parents are welcome to videotape the show, but they do not need to.
 A parent records a show because they want to make sure they get close ups of their specific child.
-But if every parent wants a copy of the entire production, they would all have to bring their own camera.
+What if each parent wants a copy of the entire production? they would each have to bring their own camera wouldn't they?

 Be assured that I will capture all the action, with good close ups when appropriate.
 Everybody has their significant moments on the stage and we make it a point to do justice to those moments on camera.
 In addition, if someone is there professionally recording the event, then all parents can be free to just sit and enjoy the show, undistracted.